 (B) Postdoctoral researchers (with a maximum of 8 years’ postdoctoral experience) currently funded under a competitively awarded, internationally peer reviewed research grant.

 For further details on specific eligibility criteria and the application procedure, please review the TIDA 2018 call documentation for further details.

 How to apply

-Researchers intending to act as a Lead Applicant on a proposal must first contact the Research Office of the intended host institution and provide preliminary information through a completed version of the Abstract Sheet found in Appendix D of the TIDA 2017 call document.
-This sheet provides a provisional title for the proposal and a brief scientific abstract (max.
-200 words) that describes in high-level detail the main objectives of the research to be carried out.
+Researchers intending to act as a Lead Applicant on a proposal must first contact the Research Office of the intended host institution and provide preliminary information through a completed version of the Abstract Sheet found in Appendix D of the TIDA 2018 call document.

-Research Offices must provide SFI with a list of the Lead Applicants from their institution, and the associated titles and abstracts (using the Excel template here) by email (TIDA@sfi.ie) no later than the 19th of May 2017, 13:00 Dublin Local Time.
-Details regarding Mentors and Academic Collaborators are not required at this stage.
-Research Offices are strongly encouraged to liaise with their corresponding Technology Transfer Offices (TTOs) during this process.
+Research Offices must provide SFI with a list of the Lead Applicants from their institution, and the associated titles and abstracts (using the Excel template) by email (TIDA@sfi.ie) no later than the 30th of May 2018, 13:00 Dublin Local Time.

 Host Institution Research Office Abstract Spreadsheet (xlsx)

 SFI reserves the right to make amendments to the documents if required.
 Please ensure that you are referring to the most recent version of the Call document and FAQs.
 Research Offices will be contacted in the event of any updates to the call document.